ubc-library-rc/future-water-project/documentation/scholia.md

 * [Topic score for a publication](../data-visualization/scholia/app/templates/work_topic-scores.sparql) - buble chart

 When running these queries, note that they have query arguments.
-Any argument with curly braces such as `{{ q }}` are dynamically modified at the moment a Web page is requested.
+Any argument with curly braces, such as `{{ q }}`, are dynamically modified at the moment a Web page is requested.

+___

 For example, for the [landing page](../data-visualization/scholia/app/views.py#L87-98), we explicitly define that `q = Q106489997`, which for the [publications per year for a research cluster](../data-visualization/scholia/app/templates/cluster_publications-per-year.sparql) visualization would produce the query: